How to Create Engaging, Culture-Centered Content While Remote

 Even in a culture worth celebrating, sometimes staying late or arriving early to wrap up loose ends is inevitable.
 However, what drives your team members to take on these challenges changes.
 This could happen because the culture your company celebrates is one of leadership and integrity and therefore your team member has elected to stay by their own volition because they feel a sense of pride driving their work.
 On the other hand, the culture your company celebrates could be the one that inspires a sense of fear that they’ll receive reprimands if they fail.
 Although the outcome is the same for the business, the reason behind why the outcome was achieved was completely different.

-To begin to understand how what you celebrate defines your culture, let’s look at an anecdote found in Steve Curtin’s book “Delight Your Customers”.
+To begin to understand how what you celebrate defines your culture, let’s look at an anecdote found in Steve Curtin’s book “Delight Your Customers.”
 This story is about a new hire at a local grocer.
-In this story, the team member is trained with the expectation that above all else, he is to value the experience of his guests.
+In this story, the team member is trained with the expectation that he is to value the experience of his guests above all else.
 Over the first couple of weeks, he does his best to serve his guests intentionally and takes time to make sure they are well served.
 However, when receiving feedback about his performance, his supervisor only comments about how the new hire does not spend enough time fetching loose shopping carts from the parking lot.
-After a couple of experiences receiving this feedback, the now-settled team member begins to sacrifice guest experience in order to maintain a parking lot which is clear of all carts.
+After a couple of experiences receiving this feedback, the now-settled team member begins to sacrifice guest experience to maintain a parking lot that is clear of all carts.
 Unintentionally, by celebrating the job function of “cart retrieval” over the core value of guest experience, the supervisor has created a company culture that doesn’t value their guests as highly as the corporate training program would suggest.

 Take your core values off the wall and start celebrating them at every opportunity.
 My favorite way to celebrate values is by spending time during meetings giving shoutouts to my peers about demonstrations of their values in action.
 This positive reinforcement keeps what’s truly important at the forefront of our minds and brings those words we see on paper to life.
 Once all forms of praise and feedback are being viewed through the lens of these values, the culture of your dreams will form right before your eyes.